-The OECD Common Reporting Standard (CRS), for which the relevant was signed in Berlin in the fall of 2014, was initiated by OECD as that organisation had been impressed by the success of the Foreign Account Tax Compliance Act (FATCA).
+The Common Reporting Standard (CRS), for which the relevant agreement was signed in Berlin in the fall of 2014, is an initiative of the OECD based on the success of the Foreign Account Tax Compliance Act (FATCA).
 The participating jurisdictions agreed to henceforth automatically exchange data relating to accounts of foreign beneficiaries with one another on an annual basis.
 This includes data relating to financial accounts of legal persons and trusts having foreign beneficiaries if such legal persons are entities other than operating companies (so-called passive NFEs).